You feel pushed. Manipulated. Exploited. Dominated. Coerced. Pressured. Bullied. Controlled.

 Creating and maintaining personal boundaries is essential to cultivating physical, emotional, and psychological well-being.

 Why Are Personal Boundaries So Important?

 But without personal boundaries, we run the risk of confusing our needs and wants with others, which leads to codependency.
-Codependency is a term that describes a toxic one-sided relationship.
-It is impossible to enjoy a healthy relationship without strong and clear boundaries.
+Codependency is a term that describes a toxic one-sided relationship where we derive all of our happiness from others.
+The reality is that it’s impossible to enjoy a healthy relationship without strong and clear boundaries.

 Finally, a lack of personal boundaries can result in feelings of being worthless, weak, or not good enough.
-In other words, our self-esteem is severely impacted and we might struggle with issues such as chronic self-doubt or self-loathing.
-Not being able to voice our truth and communicate our needs in a clear way can be deeply distressing.
+In other words, our self-esteem will be severely impacted and we may struggle with issues such as chronic self-doubt, self-judgment, and self-loathing.
+Not being able to voice our truth and communicate our needs in a clear way can be deeply distressing and demoralizing.

 18 Signs You Have Poor Personal Boundaries

 Pay attention to the following signs.
 How many can you relate to?

 - You fail to speak up when you’re treated badly